ge3224/wp-dx-theme-config/README.md

-# Wrangle that hulking `theme.json` with TypeScript
+# Wrangle that hulking `theme.json` file with TypeScript

 Craft WordPress theme configurations using the full power of TypeScript: split configs, leverage functions, iterate over arrays, and even throw in some